DevExpress/devextreme-demos/JSDemos/Demos/RangeSlider/Overview/Angular/description.md

 ## Create a RangeSlider

-To create a RangeSlider, declare it in markup and specify the four properties:
+To create a RangeSlider, declare it in markup and specify the following four properties:

 - [start](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#start) and [end](/Documentation/ApiReference/UI_Components/dxRangeSlider/Configuration/#end)
 Specify the selected interval.